oberstet/scratchbox/freebsd/cruncher.md

 madpack.py : INFO : MADlib 1.7.1 installed successfully in MADLIB schema.
 ```

-Enable use of MADlib for anyone in a database
+Enable use of MADlib for anyone in database `oberstet`

 ```console
 $ psql --dbname=oberstet